The small-sided game that is big in much of Europe and all over the world; our quick guide to watching futsal.

 Murcia FS (ESP): Inter's longest-standing domestic challengers in Spain (their five titles are topped only by Inter's 14) and hosts of the first UEFA Futsal Cup four-team event in 2007, finishing runners-up the following year.

-Kairat Almaty (KAZ): The only non-Spanish two-time UEFA champions; they have participated in the four-team finals a record eight times since the format was introduced in 2006/07.
+Kairat Almaty (KAZ): The only non-Spanish two-time UEFA champions; they have participated in the finals a record nine times since the format was introduced in 2006/07.

 Dina Moskva (RUS): Nothing to do with Dynamo but spearheaded by that club's future president Konstantin Eremenko, Dina dominated Russian futsal in the 1990s and had much success in the unofficial competitions that preceded the launch of the UEFA Futsal Cup in 2001/02.
 Reached the UEFA final four in 2014/15.